stephenverderame/cpp_book/src/intro/hello_cmake.md

 Next, run `cmake -B out` which will generate the build files in a directory called out.
 To build it, `cd` into the `out` folder and invoke `make`.
 This will invoke the compiler and compile the executable.
 Once again, this should produce a file called `hello`, which upon execution should result in

 > Hello World

+For Windows: Cmake will use the Visual Studio generator and create project files which can be opened in Visual Studio and built like any other project.
+Therefore, do not invoke `make`.